isaacki1003/AppBnB/README.md

 # `AppBnB`

-The person who literally copy and pasted my site is currently copying an app from a 3-rd party! (https://github.com/jlbigbee)
+The person who literally copy and pasted my site is currently viewing the app from a 3-rd party! (https://github.com/jlbigbee)

 Johnathon Bigbee has copied all my code word for word.
 His Gtihub is a copy and paste of one of my projects.  (https://github.com/jlbigbee)